Skip to Content

 Quietest Hotel Rooms in Las Vegas on Fremont Street

-Those of us who have stayed on Fremont Street know how loud rooms can be until the wee hours of the morning.
+Those of us who have stayed on Fremont Street know how loud it can be until the wee hours of the morning.

 Many hotels even offer a complimentary set of earplugs at check-in or laid ominously on your nightstand next to the bed, foreshadowing what you’re in for.

-As a general rule of thumb, rooms that are further away from, and/or face away from Fremont Street will be the quietest option at a given property.
+A general rule of thumb: Rooms that are farther away from, and/or face away from, Fremont Street will be the quietest option at a given property.

 Elevation matters too.
 Rooms on higher floors are quieter than those closer to street level.